groue/GRMustache/Guides/runtime.md

 Objects are usually rendered with the [standard](http://developer.apple.com/documentation/Cocoa/Reference/Foundation/Protocols/NSObject_Protocol/Reference/NSObject.html) `description` method, with two exceptions:

-- Some of your custom objects.
+- Your custom objects that take full charge of their own rendering.
 See the [Rendering Objects Guide](rendering_objects.md) for further details.
 - Objects conforming to the [NSFastEnumeration](http://developer.apple.com/documentation/Cocoa/Conceptual/ObjectiveC/Chapters/ocFastEnumeration.html) protocol:

 Variable tags render each of the enumerable objects: